micheledusi/Deckz/docs/guide/04.random.typ

 	```
 ]

-Another function included in the #primary(`mix`) submodule is @cmd:deckz:split, which allows to *split a deck* into multiple parts, according to the specified sizes.
+Another function included in the #primary(`mix`) submodule is @cmd:deckz.mix:split, which allows to *split a deck* into multiple parts, according to the specified sizes.
 This can be useful for creating multiple hands or sub-decks from a larger deck.

 #example(breakable: true, side-by-side: false)[
 	```typ